 What is Play Therapy for Children?

-Play therapy is a psychology technique used help children express their thoughts and feelings in a way that feels natural and safe to them.
+Play therapy is a psychology method used help children express their thoughts and feelings in a way that feels natural and safe to them.
 Children often have difficulties with articulating their thoughts and feelings.
 Play Therapy helps a Child Psychologist gain insight into a child’s relationships, thoughts, feelings, and experiences.
 Play Therapy can be used to help children with a variety of challenges; including Autism Spectrum Disorder (ASD), Attention-Deficit Hyperactivity Disorder (ADHD), Emotional Difficulties, and Selective Mutism.
 Play Therapy is used as a method to discover the underlying emotions, thoughts and feelings a child experiences and while creating healthy resolve to assist in a healthy growth and development.
 Play therapy is often used in conjunction with skill building.

 What are the Benefits of Play Therapy?